Nazeeefa/NanoSwe/README.md

 ### Introduction

-NanoSwe is a pipeline built for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.
+NanoSwe is analysis toolkit for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.

 ### Pipeline